Let Omega Health Be!

 Opponents of government programs to increase healthcare coverage, including the ACA, argue that the programs are too expensive.
 Cutting these programs merely shifts the burden with hospitals absorbing most of the cost.
 When hospital bills go unpaid, taxpayers and local governments are often forced to pick up the tab.
 The question is not whether health care coverage should be paid for; it's who pays.
 No one benefits when people are denied access to healthcare."

-Uncertainty and more importantly bad legislation isn't great for any stock, let alone the companies it may affect, however playing the "what if" game is something this investor chooses only to do in his dreams.
+Uncertainty and, more importantly, bad legislation aren't great for any stock, let alone the companies it may affect.
+However, playing the "what if" game is something this investor chooses only to do in his dreams.

 While Omega only expanded into the UK in 2015 with 23 ALFs, Brexit may be concerning to some shareholders.
-To put it into context, Brexit is two years away from fully happening, and the "texture" of the terms (soft or hard Brexit), is still unclear.
-With Theresa May losing her super majority this month with the snap election, there are increased possibilities of the Brexit occurring among more favorable lines, and making the split as amicable as possible, which in turn would reduce any potential calamitous events befalling its businesses.
+To put it into context, Brexit is two years away from fully happening, and the "texture" of the terms (soft or hard Brexit) is still unclear.
+With Theresa May losing her super majority this month with the snap election, there are increased possibilities of the Brexit occurring among more favorable lines and making the split as amicable as possible, which in turn would reduce any potential calamitous events befalling its businesses.
 Similarly like AHCA, it's hard to determine even if Brexit could affect assisted-living facilities anyways, or you could argue that with Brexit, the UK may be saddled with more internal costs and decide to cut certain services.
 I say Let It Be!

 Hello, Goodbye